junxit/us-congress-bills-117/metadata.md

 - 2022-04-25 — Introduced in House
 - 2022-04-25 — Introduced in House
 - 2022-04-25 — Referred to the House Committee on the Judiciary.
+- 2022-07-13 — Committee Consideration and Mark-up Session Held.
+- 2022-07-13 — Ordered to be Reported (Amended) by Voice Vote.
+- 2022-09-19 — Considered under suspension of the rules. (consideration: CR H7914-7922)
+- 2022-09-19 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+7566.
+- 2022-09-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-09-19 — Ms. Jackson Lee moved to suspend the rules and pass the bill, as amended.
+- 2022-09-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7914)
+- 2022-09-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.
+- 2022-09-19 — Placed on the Union Calendar, Calendar No. 369.
+- 2022-09-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-475.
+- 2022-09-19 — Reported (Amended) by the Committee on Judiciary.
+H. Rept.
+117-475.